Torsumethkk51/torsumethkk51/README.md

 <p align="center">🔥 I'm Torsumethkk, I'm student/programmer (Front-End Developer) </p>

 ### 🧑 - About Me
-I'm student from Watnuannoradit School, Bangkok.
-Now I'm a Front-End Developer. <br> I have experience about website developer for 2 years.
+I'm a student at Watnuannoradit School in Bangkok, Thailand.
+I'm currently working as a Front-End Developer and have 2 years of experience in web development.

 ---